 “If you’re the supreme beings of all the universe, then why don’t you come up after us?
 Bye bye!”

-Thus the seeds are sown in this adventure for the producers to demonstrate (ineffectually in Revelation of the Daleks, and with much better effect in Remembrance of the Daleks and Rose) that stairs need not be an obstacle to Dalek domination.
+Thus the seeds are sown in this adventure for the producers to demonstrate (ineffectually in Revelation of the Daleks, and with much better effect in Remembrance of the Daleks and Dalek) that stairs need not be an obstacle to Dalek domination.
 For now however, under the stewardship of Douglas Adams, Baker’s fourth Doctor takes a fiendish delight in taunting the inability of his ancient foes to climb up after him and his escaping party of friends.

 Destiny of the Daleks is an intriguing idea, but perhaps not best executed – so we should begin by explaining the plot in brief.
 The Daleks are engaged in a long standoff between another race, the Movellans.
 It transpires that both races are essentially robotic and utterly logical, and neither side dares strike first because their respective battle computers can never find the optimum moment.
 Both races return to Skaro – the Movellans because they sense the Daleks hunting for some secret weapon; the Daleks because they are seeking a secret weapon – their creator Davros!
 Their intent is that Davros would improve their instincts in order to help them beat the Movellans.
 Into the midst of this stumble the Doctor and the newly regenerated Romana – not initially planning to get involved, but inevitably left with no choice in the matter.